shpatrickguo/django_blog/README.md

-#django_blog
+# django_sandbox

 ## About the project
-Run through of django processes in order to familiarize oneself with the ins and outs.
+Testing and running through of django processes in order to familiarize oneself with the ins and outs.
+A lot of django librarier are installed for testing.

 Following the guidelines from
 Django documentation[https://docs.djangoproject.com/en/3.1/intro/tutorial01/]